Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychImaging.md

   Usage: [PsychImaging](PsychImaging)('AddTask', 'General', 'UseVirtualFramebuffer');

+\* 'UseFineGrainedTiming' [Ask](Ask) for use of fine-grained stimulus onset timing.
+  [Ask](Ask) [Screen](Screen)('[Flip](Flip)', window, when) to try to show the new visual stimulus
+  close to (= ideally exactly at) target time 'when', instead of showing the
+  stimulus at the next video refresh frame boundary with time t \>= 'when', ie.
+  try to schedule stimuli with better timing granularity than what is given by
+  the multiples of a video refresh cycle duration of the connected display.

+  This uses a technique known as "Variable Refresh Rate" or shorthand "VRR" if
+  your operating system and display driver and graphics card and cable and
+  display device supports it at the current system configuration.
+Otherwise,
+  [PsychImaging](PsychImaging)('OpenWindow', ...) will fail if this task can't be achieved.

+  For a list of requirements with respect to graphics cards, display devices,
+  operating systems, drivers and general system configuration to make this work,
+  read "help [VRRSupport](VRRSupport)".
+This will also tell you about limitations and caveats
+  wrt. this task.

+  There may be different methods of implementing such fine-grained timing.
+  The optional 'method' parameter allows you to select a specific method.
+  Using the keyword 'Auto' or omitting the 'method' parameter ([]) will leave
+  the choice of optimal method to [Screen](Screen)().
+Currently only the method 'Simple'
+  is implemented, but this may change with future versions of Psychtoolbox.

+  The optional parameter 'vrrMinRefreshHz' allows to specify the lowest video
+  refresh rate that your display can reliably run at.
+If the parameter is
+  omitted, [Screen](Screen)() will try to auto-detect this display property, or failing
+  that, it will use a reasonable default.

+  Usage: [PsychImaging](PsychImaging)('AddTask', 'General', 'UseFineGrainedTiming' [, method='Auto'][, vrrMinRefreshHz]);

 \* 'UseSubpixelDrive' [Ask](Ask) to take advantage of the so-called "Subpixel Drive"
   mode of certain monochromatic medical imaging displays like, e.g., the
   "Eizo [RadiForce](RadiForce) GS-521".
 This monitor essentially has a RGB panel with